oldlaptop/iheart-mplayer/README.md

 **iheart-mpv**,
 and
 **iheart-vlc**
-naively pass all their arguments to iheart-url, and all of iheart-url's stdio output as an argument to the player.
+naively pass all their arguments to iheart-url, and all of iheart-url's stdout output as an argument to the player.
 Players do not particularly like the output of
 **-h**,